yochaigal/cairn/resources/frequently-asked-questions.md

   **Esther**: _"What did you mean before when you said that the river glittered as if in response?
 I am not prepared to deal with intelligent rivers."_

   **Warden**: _"You're not totally sure, but it looked like there might be something alive in there.
-As a former botanist, you already know about bioluminescent plants."_
+As a former herbalist, you already know about bioluminescent plants."_

   **Barry**: _"Plants?
 We can handle plants.
 Why don't we just wade through the river here?"_